 You choose a route – how far, where to go – you can easily GPS it using an app such as RideWithGps or Strava etc. Set an achievable goal and be safe.
 Sponsor yourself for any amount you like or ask a friend or family member to help out.
 No amount is too little, no amount too much.
 Perhaps $1/km?
 Tell us about the people, charities, or organizations in your heart and we’ll post it on this page (with a link to recipient if you wish so we can give a shout out to charities in need).
 Or you can choose to stay anonymous.

-If you decide to provide us with your name via the form below, we’ll only post your first name and last initial.
-Tell us where you live, who you are riding for and why, and we’ll keep track and post entries on this page.
+Tell us where you live, who you are riding for and why.
 Send a selfie if you wish or post on Instagram with hashtag #RideDonateNominate.
 Ride your route sometime between now and the end of June.
 Donate the funds directly via whatever means you wish.
 Encourage others to ride also – nominate 5 friends and encourage them to also.
 100% of the funds go to the recipient, directly from you to those in need.

 Great Explorations and Randonnée Tours will match the donation (up to $100) that participants make – in travel credit* – to use on any of our trips anywhere during when normality returns and you might be ready to consider traveling again.
 Simply let us know the amount donated by June 30, 2020 and we’ll set up the voucher – *this is for new bookings only made anytime during 2020 or 2021.